ManavSharma23/Python-Mini-Projects/README.md

 - Add more GUI projects
 - Improve UI design
 - Add documentation for most project
-- Make More API projects
+- Make More API integrated with GUI projects
 ---